DSharpPlus/DSharpPlus/docs/articles/analyzers/commands.md

 }
 ```

-## Usage warning DSP1002
+### Usage warning DSP1002

-Do not explicitly register nested classes of elsewhere-registered classes to DSharpPlus.Commands
+Do not explicitly register nested classes of elsewhere-registered classes to DSharpPlus.Commands.

-The analyzer detected a nested class that is trying to be registered manually.
-Instead, only register the parent class.
+Do not register nested classes.
+If their containing class gets registered as well, the commands inside the nested class get registered twice.

 The following sample will generate DSP1002: